EspeoBlockchain/gardener-server/docs/getting-started.rst

 Install dependencies
 --------------------

-Now, we are going to install dependencies that Gardener smart contract reliies on.
+Now, we are going to install dependencies that Gardener smart contract relies on.
 You can do it by:
 ::

   cd ../gardener-smart-contract